Rolex Warranty & Guarantee: A Complete Guide

 ”The Rolex guarantee card cannot be re-issued under any circumstances.
 Please contact the Official Rolex Retailer from which you purchased your Rolex watch for assistance.”

-There are no possibilities in getting a new warranty card if you have lost it, however, if you have your watch serviced, you will get a new ”warranty card” that gives you a two-year warranty.
+There are no possibility to get a new warranty card if you have lost it, however, if you have your watch serviced, you will get a new ”warranty card” that gives you a two-year warranty.
 Now, a service card is much better than having nothing at all, as it also proves your watch’s authenticity.

 At the same token, the service guarantee card can work the same way as a certificate, even though it is not original to the watch, so if you service your watch, you get something that is almost like a warranty card.